Arithmetic Statistics and noncommutative Iwasawa Theory: Results for fixed and as varies

 The above inequality holds for all $A_{/\Q}$ with potentially multiplicative reduction at \emph{at least} one prime in $\mathcal{SM}$.
 Therefore, to get a lower bound on the density of such elliptic curves, we require that $A$ has potentially multiplicative reduction at \emph{at least} one prime of $\mathcal{SM}$.

 Since $A$ has potentially multiplicative reduction at \emph{at least} one prime $\geq 5$, it automatically follows that such elliptic curves are non-CM.
-Indeed, if $p$ divides the discriminant of a quadratic order $\mathcal{O}$, then all curves with endomorphism ring isomorphic to $\mathcal{O}$ have additive reduction at $p$, see \cite[p.
-1]{CP19}.
+Indeed, if $p$ divides the discriminant of a quadratic order $\mathcal{O}$, then all curves with endomorphism ring isomorphic to $\mathcal{O}$ have additive reduction at $p$, see \cite[p.~1]{CP19}.
 By an application of Lemma~\ref{lemma: reduction type proportions}, we conclude that the proportion of such elliptic curves is

-We record this observation below. \begin{proposition} Let $E_{/\Q}$ be a fixed elliptic curve with good reduction at a fixed prime $p\geq 5$.
+We record this observation below. \begin{proposition} Let $E_{/\Q}$ be a fixed elliptic curve with good \emph{ordinary} reduction at a fixed prime $p\geq 5$.
 Suppose further that $E$ has \emph{at least} one prime ($\geq 5$) of \emph{split multiplicative reduction}.
-Then, as $A$ varies over all elliptic curves over $\Q$, for a \emph{positive proportion} of elliptic curves
+Then, as $A$ varies over all elliptic curves over $\Q$, for a \emph{positive proportion} of $A$, we have

 \end{proposition}